 See the Divorce in Thailand process.
 When a marriage turns the other way when nothing else works and nothing could keep the marriage intact, the best solution for the spouses would be to file for a divorce.
 This is the last thing in mind for most couples who feels like marriage relationship is not getting anywhere but its end.
 This resolution is well accepted in Thailand and there are laws providing guidelines on settling arguments and various arrangements once the divorce is permitted.

 Divorce in Thailand

 Marriage in Thailand enables a joint ownership of all marital properties, referring to all assets acquired within the marriage.
 Upon divorce all marital properties shall be divided equally between the husband and wife.
-However, division of marital properties during a divorce could be complicated and is often a subject of disagreement to who gets what.
-This often comes to a negotiation on who can prove what has been brought in as personal property or marital property.
-Thai Law states that in case of doubt, whether it is a personal or marital property, it will be considered as marital and is subject to equal division.
+However, division of marital properties during a divorce could be complicated.
+This is often a subject of disagreement to who gets what.
+This often comes to a negotiation.
+This on who can prove what has been brought in as personal property or marital property.
+Thai Law states that in case of doubt, whether it is a personal or marital property.
+It will be considered as marital and is subject to equal division.
 (See: grounds for divorce in Thailand)

 In order to prevent arguments over the properties, it is recommended to draft a prenuptial agreement to keep a record of all personal assets.
 Personal assets are considered separate and will not be divided during divorce.

 The other, which is under court intervention which is commonly known as contested divorce.
 There are aspects that should be considered for filing this process.
-However, the right of a spouse to file a divorce is void if there is proof that the said spouse has forgiven the other on the action which is the basis for the divorce.
-No divorce shall be granted if the court proves the fact that consent was given by the spouse to the other on the act which is the basis for the divorce.
+However, the right of a spouse to file a divorce is void.
+If there is proof that the said spouse has forgiven the other on the action which is the basis for the divorce.
+No divorce shall be granted if the court proves the fact that consent was given by the spouse.
+This to the other on the act which is the basis for the divorce.
 Always contact a law firm in Thailand for assistance and advice.